DrGregoryHouse/AngularJS_GetSterted/README.md

   index.html               --> app layout file (the main HTML template file of the app) README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
-- Add
-- Add

 ## Contact